 The potential of remote working was ignored for a very long time; too long, according to some.
 Yet, due to the ongoing crisis, we learned about the many benefits of telecommuting the hard way.
 Companies profit more, employees achieve a much better work-life balance, and AI gets to do all the hard, menial work.
 The dream, is it not?

 With all the latest (and coming) technological achievements, who knows what the future has in store for remote working?
 Something positive, we hope.
+Alternatively, you can always find out how you can become an influencer.

 Watch this space for regular updates in the Opinion category on Running Wolf’s Rant.